afni/afni_doc/afniandafni/gui_guide/afni_gui_start.rst

          .. code-block::

-            afni dir1 dir2 ...
+            afni -all_dsets dir1 dir2 ...

-     - * Read specific datasets:
+     - * Read specific datasets (e.g., if the directory has very many datasets and browsing a subset is easier; or opening specific datasets across multiple directories):

          .. code-block::

             afni file1 file2 dir1/file3 ...

-   * - *  Read datasets recursively, from the current directory and recursively from all directories below it:
+    * - * Read datasets recursively, starting from the current directory and then into all directories below it (loading all at the same time; otherwise, exclude ``-all_dsets``):

           .. code-block::

-           afni -R
+           afni -R -all_dsets

      - * Create 'sessions' of files from multiple sub-directories, gathering datasets with a single subject identified, like in the BIDS file